 Best Bar None in Tower Hamlets

 In 2014 the scheme was introduced to Tower Hamlets initially covering Brick Lane within the Cumulative Impact Zone.
-In 2016 it was extended to the rest of the borough.
-All assessed and approved venues of the Best Bar None scheme are entitled to 30 per cent off the Late Night Levy.
+In 2016 it was extended to the rest of the borough, and there are currently 41 venues taking part in the scheme, an increase of just over 20% from 2018-19.

 Best Bar None (BBN) will operate on a yearly basis.
 This means it will last for one year beginning from the date you received your accreditation.
 Therefore, if you want to keep your Best Bar None Accreditation you would need to renew it each year.
 If you wish to keep your accreditation without a gap, you will need to apply again 3 months before your renewal date (i.e., the date you became accredited).

 Unfortunately, the award ceremony and associated awards will be discontinued.
 The BBN Scheme will now just include the initial assessment, a second assessment for those needing to improve to meet assessment criteria, and a formal notification of accreditation, where successful.